 From the Old English epic poem Beowulf we know king Hygelac was wearing the famous Brosing neck-ring, better known as Brōsinga mene or Brísingamen.
 After he was killed, his body was stripped of weapons, armor and jewelry.
-His bones were piled up at an island in the River Rhine to ward off future intruders.
+His bones were piled up at an island in the river Rhine to ward off future intruders.
 A different version of the scarecrow.
-Besides this Apocalypse Now-esque story, and more importantly, what happened to the Brísingamen?
+Besides this Apocalypse Now-esque story, and more importantly, what happened to the beautiful Brísingamen?
 Well, most parts of the collar have been found and the collar is nearly reassembled!
 Only a few pieces are still missing.
-Coordinates of the find location are 53.19667N, 5.47E.
+Coordinates of the find location are 53.19664N, 5.4701E.
 Please, do not tell.
-But before you rush off with your GPS, shovel and metal detector, please read the information below first.
+But, before you rush off with your GPS, shovel and metal detector, please read the information below first.

 þone hring hæfde – Higelác Géata